Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Introduction

 \section{Introduction}

-Eye-tracking has become a powerful approach for studying human cognition and behavior \cite{hayhoe2005eye, liu2021effectiveness} and is widely used in clinical assessment \cite{haller2022eye, thanarajan2023eye}, education \cite{sun2017application}, user authentication \cite{lohr2022ekyt, lohr2025gaze}, and AR/VR interfaces \cite{jin2024eye}.
-High-frequency gaze recordings capture rich oculomotor dynamics and detailed eye movement patterns \cite{griffith2021gazebase}.
-However, these recordings are costly to collect, difficult to share, and raise privacy concerns, as gaze behavior can reveal biometric identity and sensitive states such as fatigue, stress, or emotional load \cite{steil2019privacy}.
-To address these challenges, synthetic gaze data has emerged as a scalable and potentially privacy-preserving alternative to real eye-tracking recordings \cite{prasse2023sp}.
+Eye-tracking is a widely used biometric technology for studying human cognition and behavior \cite{hayhoe2005eye, liu2021effectiveness} and has broad applications in clinical assessment \cite{haller2022eye, thanarajan2023eye}, education \cite{sun2017application}, user authentication \cite{lohr2022ekyt, lohr2025gaze}, and augmented reality or virtual reality (AR/VR) interfaces \cite{jin2024eye}.
+Unlike other biometric modalities, such as face \cite{zhao2003face}, fingerprint \cite{maltoni2009handbook}, and gait \cite{uddin2024horizontal}, eye-tracking offers advantages by being contactless and can provide high recognition accuracy, resistance to spoofing attempts, and temporal consistency without requiring physical touch or full facial exposure.
+Moreover, high-frequency eye movement recordings capture rich oculomotor dynamics and detailed eye movement patterns \cite{griffith2021gazebase}.
+Despite these advantages, real eye-tracking recordings are expensive to collect, difficult to share, and raise substantial privacy concerns because they can reveal both biometric identity and privacy-sensitive internal states such as fatigue, stress, and emotional load \cite{steil2019privacy}.
+To address data scarcity and sharing constraints, synthetic gaze data has emerged as a scalable alternative to real eye-tracking recordings \cite{prasse2023sp}.

-Recent works \cite{prasse2023sp, jiao2024diffeyesyn} on synthetic gaze generation using generative models such as diffusion \cite{ho2020denoising} or generative adversarial networks (GANs) \cite{goodfellow2020generative} have shown that it is possible to synthesize gaze sequences that closely match the quality of the real signal.
-Additionally, such approaches preserve the idiosyncratic patterns of individual users when evaluated with standard metrics, such as spatial accuracy and precision \cite{aziz2024evaluation}.
-However, these approaches primarily focus on signal realism and subject specificity at the level of eye movement kinematics.
-Notably, they did not explicitly address whether synthetic data still encodes internal states, a crucial question for understanding its privacy properties.
-At the same time, recent work \cite{qian2025we} on high-fidelity synthetic eye movement data formalizes what “good” synthetic gaze should look like, emphasizing the need to preserve realistic temporal dynamics of fixations, saccades, blinks, and pursuits, as well as inter-individual and state-dependent variability that are relevant for downstream tasks.